codalab/codalab-worksheets/docs/CLI-Reference.md

       -a, --after_sort_key         Insert after this sort_key
       -m, --memoize                If a bundle with the same command and dependencies already exists, return it instead of creating a new one.
       -i, --interactive            Beta feature - Start an interactive session to construct your run command.
-      --store                      The name of the bundle store where results should be uploaded.
-If unspecified, the worker will pick the optimal available bundle store.
       -n, --name                   Short variable name (not necessarily unique); must conform to ^[a-zA-Z_][a-zA-Z0-9_\.\-]*$.
       -d, --description            Full description of the bundle.
       --tags                       Space-separated list of tags used for search (e.g., machine-learning).